Hillsie/achtungswc/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!
 #### Easy Deployment Option
-Build the app with `yarn build` and then copy the contents of the build folder to a S3 bucket.
+Build the app with `yarn build` and then copy the contents of the build folder to an S3 bucket.
 The S3 bucket should be configured to host a website.\
-Read the AWS configuration options to set up S3, cloudfront and SSL certificates.

 ## Styling with Sass
 Different ways of using sass included.
 The classnames module has been included to combine styles (not shown in examples).\